simonambridge/RTFAP2/README.md

 ##Searching Data in DSE

 The above queries allow us to query on the partition key and some or all of the clustering columns in the table definition.
 To query more generically on the other columns we will use DSE Search to index and search our data.
-To do this we use the dsetool to create a solr core.
+To do this we use the dsetool to create a Solr core.
 We will also use the dsetool to create the core based on our table for testing purposes.
 In a production environment we would only index the columns that we would want to query on.

 ```
 dsetool create_core rtfap.transactions generateResources=true reindex=true